 Hands up if you sometimes feel like a forthcoming event that you’re due to take part in – be it 10 seconds away or 10 days away – makes you feel a bit uncomfortable?

-I can guarantee that almost everybody reading this will have raised a hand (or, more likely, be nodding along in agreement) – thus demonstrating that anxiety is something that most of us experience from time to time.
+I can guarantee that almost everybody reading this will be nodding along in agreement – thus demonstrating that anxiety is something that most of us experience from time to time.

 Still not convinced?
 OK try this.

 + Been asked to give a speech – and rehearsed like mad because you get a bit clammy at the idea of it going badly?

 + Been at a party, suddenly realised that you were on your own, and then retreated to a quiet corner where no one would notice you?